 The best way to cite this PDQ summary is:

-National Cancer Institute: PDQ® Ovarian, Fallopian Tube, and Primary Peritoneal Cancer Prevention.
+PDQ® Screening and Prevention Editorial Board.
+PDQ Ovarian, Fallopian Tube, and Primary Peritoneal Cancers Prevention.
 Bethesda, MD: National Cancer Institute.
-Date last modified <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/types/ovarian/patient/ovarian-prevention-pdq.
+Updated <MM/DD/YYYY>.
+Available at: https://www.cancer.gov/types/ovarian/patient/ovarian-prevention-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389375]

 The information in these summaries should not be used to make decisions about insurance reimbursement.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.

 More information about contacting us or receiving help with the Cancer.gov website can be found on our Contact Us for Help page.
 Questions can also be submitted to Cancer.gov through the website’s E-mail Us.